 What can go wrong when assigning issues in Jira to a new assignee

-Also it is important that when Kevin ‘receives’ the Jira issue, he fully understands what is expected.
+Also, it is important that when Kevin ‘receives’ the Jira issue, he fully understands what is expected.
 Issue descriptions are not always capturing all the details.
 So Kevin should have an opportunity to discuss the request, determine a proper approach, and assume full responsibility.

 Assigning tasks in Jira by throwing it over the wall

-A first approach is when someone is assigning an issue in Jira to someone else.
+The first approach is when someone is assigning an issue in Jira to someone else.
 It is a bit like throwing a problem over the wall – imagine the following assignment, which says it all:

 Hilde is not going to be very happy when she’s coming back from holiday and discovering she’s the assignee to this Jira issue.

-The problem is urgent, the customer didn’t receive a timely answer and you associate her name with the problem.
+The problem is urgent, the customer didn’t receive a timely answer, and you associate her name with the problem.
 Nice way to get started.